Turn Being a Notary into an Income Earning Opportunity

 Within 24 hours of registration, you will receive an email directing you to the secure website of our trusted background screening vendor where you can submit the information required to initiate your screening process.

 The entire background screening process is usually completed within five to 10 business days.
-(Turn-around time for Alaska, California, District of Columbia, Oregon, Pennsylvania and Washington may be as long as 10-15 business days, due to special handling or additional forms requirements.)
+(Turn-around time for Alaska, California, District of Columbia, Oregon, Pennsylvania and Washington may be as long as 10-15 business days, due to special handling or additional forms requirements.
+Turn-around time for Hawaii may be as long as eight weeks.)

 You will be notified via email of whether your results do or do not meet the lending industry compliance requirements.
 You will be able to view your screening details on the secure website of our background screening vendor.
+You have the right to dispute the accuracy or completeness of any information contained in your report and disputed information will be reinvestigated.
 Please note that the National Notary Association does not have access to your screening details.

 Are there any Notary Signing Agent restrictions?